-TABLE A PROJECT COMPATIBILITY: COMPLETE STREETS POLICY Complete Streets Policy Project Compatibility Street design criteria The City will refer to best practices and standards when implementing projects.
+TABLE A PROJECT COMPATIBILITY: COMPLETE STREETS POLICY Complete Streets Policy Project Compatibility Network connectivity The City will implement a transportation system that provides a connected network of streets and facilities that accommodate all modes of travel and enhances bicycle and pedestrian connectivity to public transit, schools, parks, public facilities, regional connections, and businesses.
+The project will create a new, north-south active transportation corridor that currently does not exist in the City.
+It will connect to several east-west facilities, including the Ballona Creek Bike Path and Venice Blvd protected bike lanes and greatly enhance multimodal network connectivity.
+Street design criteria The City will refer to best practices and standards when implementing projects.
 By aligning with best practices and standards, the City will: Emphasize pedestrian access along and across City streets by, for example, providing protected crossing locations and shortening crossing Pedestrian access is emphasized through various improvements, including wider sidewalks and sidewalk-facing streetlighting,

 TABLE A PROJECT COMPATIBILITY: COMPLETE STREETS POLICY Complete Streets Policy Project Compatibility Environmental sustainability The City will implement street improvements, such as stormwater best practices and an expansion of the City's urban forest, and integrate natural features, such as topography and drainage, into project design.
 The project proposes to plant new trees wherever possible and when consistent with the City's Urban Forest Master Plan.
 Context sensitivity The City will plan its streets in harmony with adjacent land uses; will coordinate with businesses to develop or enhance vibrant business districts; and will solicit input from local stakeholders to ensure that improvements promote a strong sense of community and reflect local character.
 City staff hosted open houses, lunch & learns, and walk audits to gather feedback from everyone that lives, works, plays, or travels on the project corridor.
-All feedback was reviewed, considered, and incorporated into the project design wherever possible within the context of the project's underlying mobility and safety goals. disabilities require special accommodations.
-Bicycle & Pedestrian Action Plan ramps, lengthened pedestrian crossing times at intersections, leading pedestrian intervals (LPIs), and no right-turn-on-red restrictions are just some ways the project proposes to
+All feedback was reviewed, considered, and incorporated into the project design wherever possible within the context of the project's underlying mobility and safety goals. disabilities require special accommodations. ramps, lengtnened pedestrian crossing times at intersections, leading pedestrian intervals (LPIs), and no right-turn-on-red restrictions